eugnsp/library/data_structures_and_algorithms/dynamic_programming.md

 ## Linear partition

-> Problem: partition (without reordering) a set of non-negative integral numbers into `K` ranges such that the maximum sum over all the ranges is minimized.
+> Problem: partition (without reordering) a set of non-negative integral numbers into `k` ranges such that the maximum sum over all the ranges is minimized.

 :memo: **Notes**